jacoby149/inventor-royale/README.md

 <img src="gifs/app-store-peruse.gif" alt="app-store-peruse" style="zoom: 25%;" />

-The applications that each team will make will be published to the brand new Digital Pioneers Academy App Store.
+The applications that each team will make will be published to an app store made custom for your school, with your school's logo.

+Participating Schools :

+1. KIPP DC
+2. Digital Pioneers Academy
+3. Friendship Public Charter School

 <img src="gifs/DPA-app-store.png" alt="DPA-app-store" style="zoom:50%;" />

 At the end of the summer, the students will present their apps, and a panel of faculty judges will vote on one of the three applications.
 One team will be declared the winner.

 ![golden buzzer](gifs/goldenbuzzer.gif)